 - Pernicious anemia: This is a condition where the body does not produce enough intrinsic factor, a protein that helps the stomach absorb vitamin B12.
 People with pernicious anemia usually need vitamin B12 injections or high-dose supplements to treat their deficiency.

-- Atrophic gastritis: This is a condition where the stomach lining becomes inflamed and thin, reducing the amount of stomach acid and intrinsic factor.
+- Atrophic gastritis: This is a condition where the stomach lining becomes inflamed and thin, reducing the amount of stomach acid and intrinsic factors.
 This can impair the absorption of vitamin B12 from food, especially animal products.
 People with atrophic gastritis may benefit from vitamin B12 supplements or fortified foods.

 - Crohn’s disease, celiac disease, or other intestinal disorders: These are conditions that affect the small intestine, where most of the vitamin B12 is absorbed.
 People with these conditions may have reduced absorption of vitamin B12 due to inflammation, damage, or surgery of the intestine.
 They may need vitamin B12 supplements or injections to correct their deficiency.